tomssoftware78/effective_java/src/main/java/be/tvde/A_creating_destroying_objects/G_creating_unneccessary_objects/readme.txt

                             - deprecated in Java 9
                             - constructor must create new object each time it's called

+        example:    Compare Person_InEfficient (1) with Person_Efficient (2)
+                    (2) instantiates the expensive Calendar, TimeZone and Date objects only once, instead of every time the method is called (1)
+                     ==> the more the isBabyBoomer() method is called, the bigger the performance gain will be.

 Some object creations are much more expensive than others.
 If you're going to need such an "expensive object" repeatedly
     it may be advisable to cache it for reuse.
-    Unfortunately, it's not always obious when you're creating such an object:
+    Unfortunately, it's not always obvious when you're creating such an object:

         static boolean isRomanNumber(String s) {
             return s.matches("^(?=.)M*(C[MD]|D.C{0,3})([CL]|L?X{0.3})(I[XV]|V?I{0,3})$");